This Term

 Maths

-The children will begin the term by studying a range of concepts focused on place value and number, applying their knowledge to number problems.
-They will then move onto revising different methods for addition and subtraction, reasoning problems, methods for multiplication and division, identifying different fractions and reading and writing decimal numbers.
+The children will be studying a range of concepts and calculations focused on number.
+These will include; place value, different methods for addition and subtraction, reasoning problems, methods for multiplication and division, identifying different fractions and reading and writing decimal numbers.
 In addition to the number focus; children will also work on their knowledge of 2D and 3D shapes, identifying angles, converting units of measure, solving data problems and presenting data.
-After February half term, Year 6 will move into booster groups where the focus will be on revising key concepts and rehearsing the skills needed for answering arithmetic and reasoning questions independently.

 Topic